mdeguzis/documents/linux-applications/git/working-with-submodules.md

 rm -rf .git/modules/<submodule>
 ```

-If you ned to remove it from your working tree after a git add
+If you need to remove it from your working tree after a git add
 ```
 git rm --cached <submodule>
 ```